UEFA Logo

 • The stylized name of the organization (on the bottom).

 There are five black lines.
 Due to their narrow, upward-curving ends, they resemble classic skis.
 This applies only to the strokes on the left because the stripes on the right have the narrow side pointed downward.
 This created a light wave effect as the flag rippled in the breeze.
-The wide black bands also resemble speed lines, traditionally used in sports logos to convey dynamics.
+The wide black bands also resemble speed lines, a traditional sports logo element that conveys dynamics.

-In the lower zone is the abbreviation formed from the phrase “Union of European Football Associations.”
-The word “UEFA” is heavily stretched to ensure a smooth transition from the lower to the upper zone, concealing any height difference.
-Designers achieved this by emphasizing the similarity between “E” and “F.” These letters are so identical that they seamlessly flow into each other, maintaining all horizontal stripes.
+In the lower zone, the abbreviation is formed from the phrase “Union of European Football Associations.”
+The word “UEFA” is stretched extensively to ensure a smooth transition from the lower to the upper zone, concealing any height difference.
+Designers achieved this by emphasizing the similarity between “E” and “F.” These letters are so similar that they flow seamlessly into one another, preserving all horizontal stripes.
 This continuity creates the visual effect of a flag waving in the wind.

-Interestingly, the glyphs in the inscription are mostly uppercase—except for one.
+Interestingly, the glyphs in the inscription are mostly uppercase except for one.
 If you look closely, you’ll notice a lowercase “a” modestly positioned at the end of the word.
 It looks like a vertical rectangle.
-This choice was driven by the need for the text to fit perfectly into the flag’s format, and since the uppercase “A” has large internal openings, it didn’t match the artistic concept.
+This choice was driven by the need for the text to fit perfectly within the flag’s format, and because the uppercase “A” has large internal openings, it didn’t align with the artistic concept.
 Therefore, the lowercase “a” was selected.
 This way, the unique, bold sans-serif text is easily transformed into a flag.

 1995 – 2012